About Us

 And a fierce belief that things could be different.

-It started with one person and a gut-deep belief that we could—and should—do more.
-In 2010, our founder launched the Center for Suicide Awareness to create the kind of mental health support that didn’t wait for someone to “hit bottom.”
+It started with one person and a gut-deep belief that we could-and should-do more.
+That mental health support shouldn't require someone to reach their breaking point before finding help.
 No red tape.
 No judgment.
 Just early, real, human connection.

 Text HOPELINE